SandorTeleki/inspiredvanillawebprojects/infinite-scroll-blog/README.md

 ## Changes:
 - Refactor CSS to BEM style
 - Minor HTML/CSS tweaks (header navigation to return to main page, header link to API, tweaked some colors, etc.)
-- Button to jump to the top of the page
+- Button to jump to the top of the page (refactored for better interactability/visibility)

 ## To Do:
-- Refactor jump to top button